-- Incomplete Proposal - Failure to meet the minimum Bidder qualifications or to comply with any requirement set forth in this RFQ, including Attachments - Submission of incorrect, misleading or false information

-• History of prior unsatisfactory contractual performance
+- Submission of a Response that proposes services that deviate from the scope and technical requirements set forth in this document and Exhibit B, Sample Contract, except as permitted in an amendment to this Solicitation - Failure to meet the minimum Bidder qualifications or to comply with any requirement set forth in this RFQ, including Attachments - Submission of incorrect, misleading or false information - History of prior unsatisfactory contractual performance

-The RFQ Coordinator may contact any Bidder for clarification of the proposal.
+The RFQ Coordinator or evaluator(s) may contact any Bidder for clarification of the proposal.
+A bidder's failure to provide requested information to OSPI within ten (10) business days may result in disqualification.
 If a proposal is deemed non-responsive, it shall be removed from further consideration.
 Bidders whose proposals are found to be non-responsive shall be disqualified from further evaluation and shall be notified in writing.